-Firwood Farm Alpacas is located about 30 miles south of Seattle in the heart of the beautiful Puyallup Valley.
+Firwood Farm Alpacas & Rescue is located about 30 miles south of Seattle in the heart of the beautiful Puyallup Valley.
 Firwood Farm is owned by Greg and Leanna Stidham and named after a neighborhood many “old timers” refer to as Firwood.
 We have owned alpacas since 2006 and have done strictly ALPACA RE-HOME AND RESCUE with alpacas since 2012.

 We also believe you must provide a quality environment for your animals if you want to produce the quality fiber and quality offspring.
 There are many factors that contribute to this environment and following are just a few: